Sneak Peek – Chapter 1 of “To Condemn a Witch”

 “I’m a healer.
 I’m innocent,” she called out, voice even raspier now than the day of her capture.

-Beside her nieces and nephew, as if in mockery, Admiral Goring’s two sons stood tall, laughing and joking, enjoying the display of their family’s dominance over hers.
-Matilda’s stomach soon churned as she watched the witch hunter weave towards Fiona and realized their plan.
+Beside her niece, as if in mockery, Admiral Goring’s two sons stood tall, laughing and joking, enjoying the display of their family’s dominance over hers.
+Matilda’s stomach soon churned as she watched the witch hunter weave towards Fiona and realized the men’s plan.
 “No,” Matilda gasped.
+Her breath quickened, watching the witch hunter inch closer to the wee child.
+“Fiona,” she wheezed.

-Spittle built in the corners of Matilda’s mouth as she realized Elspeth had shape shifted into a raven to escape.
 “Flying back to London, traitor?
-Losgadh, fear-brathaidh! ” she shouted, and her curse burned a sigil above Elspeth’s heart, forever marking her betrayal to the coven, as the raven cawed in agony and flew haphazardly away.
+Losgadh, fear-brathaidh! ” Matilda shouted, and her curse burned a sigil above Elspeth’s heart, forever marking her betrayal to the coven, as the raven cawed in agony and flew haphazardly away.

+Panic swept through the villagers as they stepped back, gaping at each other.
+The torch bearers abandoned all ritual and rushed forward, quickly setting ablaze the wood beneath her feet.
 Curling her toes at the intense heat, Matilda cried out as her skin blistered.
-Loud and constant crackling grew stronger.
-Each muscle cramped with the intense heat, making her body writhe in a sick dance.
+Each muscle cramped, making her body writhe in a sick dance.

 “Enjoy your last dance with the Devil,” Admiral Goring shouted over the murmurs and cries of the villagers, now drowned out by the roars of the flames.
 “Thy tongue shall never abuse these people again.”